 The 2-1-2 Manhattan blackjack betting system can prove effective in any game that gives close to a 50/50 chance of winning.
 That is why you will see roulette players adopting it for outside bets such as odd/even and red/black.
 Although the casino always has a slight edge, playing blackjack is essentially a 49.5/50.5 casino game.

 How to Play Blackjack using the Manhattan Strategy?

 The 2-1-2 Manhattan blackjack betting strategy works differently from many other betting systems.
 In fact, it may look weird at first glance compared to the others.
-You start by deciding on a unit size to use when utilizing this strategy.
-For example purposes, we have set that unit size at $1.
+You start by deciding on a unit size to use when utilising this strategy.
+For example purposes, we have set that unit size at £1.

 Below shows a 6-hand winning streak using the Blackjack 2-1-2 Manhattan strategy:

 - Bet 1: Bet £2 and Win (+£2)